Squatting in Kazakhstan

-Squatting in Kazakhstan is the occupation of unused land or derelict buildings without the permission of the owner.
-From the 1980s onwards, migration has brought many people to Almaty who end up living in shanty towns.
-When the authorities attempted to evict the Shanyrak informal settlement in the mid-2000s it resulted in a riot and one person died.
+Under the 1977 Constitution of the Soviet Union, housing was guaranteed for every citizen and after Kazakhstan became a republic, a new housing code was established in 1992.
+From the 1980s onwards, many Kazakhs migrated to the largest city Almaty and squatted in shanty towns.
+In the 1990s, the Alma-Ata Union of the Homeless recommended to squatters that they should occupy unused land, summer homes or derelict buildings.
+When the authorities attempted to evict an informal settlement called Shanyrak in the mid-2000s there was a riot in which one police officer died; the poet Aron Atabek, who was chairman of Shanyrak's Land and Dwelling Committee, was arrested and imprisoned for 18 years.
+By 2016, estimates put the population of Shanyrak at 160,000 officially and at 220,000 when unregistered people were included.

 History

 Under the 1977 Constitution of the Soviet Union, housing was guaranteed for every citizen, with internal migration controlled by the need for a propiska (permit) to live and work somewhere.
 When Kazakhstan became a republic in its own right in 1991, the ethnic Kazakhs were under 40 per cent of the total population and the right to housing became a political issue for nationalists.
 A new housing code was established in 1992.

-By the 1980s, large numbers of people had a propiska to live in Almaty, but had not been allocated an apartment.
-Almaty (then Alma-Ata) is Kazakhstan's largest city and was also at that time the capital.
-In 1987, 500,000 people were waiting for apartments across the country and 20,000 in Almaty.
+By the 1980s, many people had a propiska to live in Almaty (then Alma-Ata), Kazakhstan's largest city and the capital at the time, but had not been allocated an apartment.
+In 1987, 500,000 people were waiting for apartments nationwide and 20,000 in Almaty.
 Therefore the Zhiloy-91 housebuilding program was announced and self-building was also encouraged.
 Two years later, activists founded the organization Asar (meaning "co-operation" in the Kazakh language), which squatted derelict apartments and also demanded homes for ethnic Kazakhs.
-The procedure to buy land and construct a dwelling legally is lengthy, so people often build their home first then attempt to legalize it.
-Corruption (known as blat) is rife amongst the officials who can distribute title to land.
-In 2021, the authorities announced that satellite observation had determined there were 400,000 examples of squatters across the country.
-This situation were blamed upon corrupt officials selling off land illegally or making false documents.
+The procedure to buy land and construct a dwelling legally is time-consuming, so people often build their home first then attempt to legalise it later.
+Corruption (known as blat) is rife amongst the officials who distribute titles.
+In 2021, the authorities announced that satellite observation had determined there were 400,000 squats across the country and corrupt officials were blamed for selling off land illegally and producing false documents.